Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride is easy with most of the cycling on quaint country roads and bike paths.
-You might experience some heavier traffic on the island of A Illa de Arousa and in Cambados at the beginning and end of your afternoon ride.
-You cross the causeway bridge on a pedestrian/cycle path; during the summer months there could be heavier bike traffic and more pedestrians.
-As always, the VBT support vehicle will be readily available if you prefer to shuttle across the causeway to the island.
-Those with additional energy can ride a longer, moderate loop when coming back from the island.
+Today’s ride is easy, with most cycling on quiet country roads and bike paths.
+You may encounter heavier traffic on the island of A Illa de Arousa and in Cambados at the beginning and end of your afternoon ride.
+The causeway bridge to the island includes a designated pedestrian and cycle path; during the summer months, expect increased bike and foot traffic.
+As always, the VBT support vehicle will be readily available if you prefer to shuttle across the causeway.
+For those with extra energy, a longer, moderate loop is available on the return from the island.

 Cumulative Distance Range: 26 – 44 km (16 – 26 miles)